“Remembrance of things past is not necessarily the remembrance of things as they were.”

-As many of you know, my life changed dramatically 12 years ago when I unexpectedly had to give up my career
+As many of you know, my life changed dramatically in 2001 when I became chronically ill and eventually had to give up a career

-due to chronic illness.
-For the most part, I’ve adjusted to my new life, but I still catch myself engaged in distorted thinking about the past.
+that I loved.
+For the most part, I’ve adjusted to my new life but, occasionally, I still catch myself engaged in distorted thinking about the past.
 I’ve taken to calling it Good Old Days Syndrome.

-No, life wasn't perfect back then.
-It had its joys and sorrows, its successes and disappointments—just as my life does now.
+No, life wasn't perfect before I got sick.
+It had its share of easy times and tough times, of successes and disappointments.
 When I find myself putting that "old" life on a pedestal and thinking that I was always happy, I try to remember that this is a distorted view of the past that serves only to make me feel bad about the present.

 We also tend to reminisce about other eras as if they

 were the Good Old Days.
-For example, on April 8, 2013, Brian Williams of NBC News began his report on the death of Annette Funicello by wistfully referring to the 1950s as "a sweeter era, one of genuine innocence."
+In his NBC newscast of April 8, 2013, Brian Williams began his report on the death of Annette Funicello by wistfully referring to the 1950s as "a sweeter era, one of genuine innocence."
 I don’t think so.
-Not only was that the era of Red baiting, but in those "sweet and innocent" 1950s, in many states in the U.S., it would have been a crime for my two children to marry the people they fell in love with because those two people happen to be of different races than my children.
+Not only was that the era of Red baiting, but in those "sweet and innocent" 1950s, in many places in the U.S., it would have been a crime for my two children to marry the people they fell in love with because those two people happen to be of different races than my children.

 Try this test.
 The following passage was written by a well-known author for a local magazine.
 Take a guess at when she wrote it: